khalistan-constitution/constitution/README.md

 ## So What Is Khalistan Anyways?

-Khalistan is the traditional homeland of the Sikhs and people who speak the Punjabi language (The Punjabis).
+Khalistan is the traditional homeland of the Sikhs and people who speak the Punjabi language (**The Punjabis**).
 Khalistan is the portion of northern India where the Punjabi language and culture have been traditionally dominant.

-Khalistan will be a buffer state physically seperating three hostile and belligerant nuclear armed states: India, China and Pakistan.
+The country of Khalistan will be a buffer state physically seperating three hostile and belligerant nuclear armed states: India, China and Pakistan.

 The Punjabis and The Sikhs are a people with the following distinguishing features: